 Supervision of children is key in preventing accidental child injuries and fatalities.
 Child neglect is typically defined as an act of omission rather than commission.
 Neglect is often fatal, due to inadequate physical protection, nutrition or health care.
-Victims of "failure to thrive" can actually die from lack of love and human contact.
+While they do not actually die from lack of love and human contact.
 Children who are chronically neglected are at great risk for injury and death.